Short-Term Programs

 Program Calendar

-• All students are required to attend the Opening Ceremony and Orientation.
+Day 1 | Check-in Opening Ceremony and Orientation ▶ All students are required to attend the Opening Ceremony and Orientation. |

-Announcement of Test Results (PM)
+Day 2 | Placement Test Orientation Announcement of Test Results |

-• All students are required to attend the Closing Ceremony, which is a part of the Summer Program.
-Students can check-out AFTER the Ceremony on July 28.
+Day 40 (Last day) | Last day of classes Closing Ceremony ▶ All students are required to attend the Closing Ceremony, which is a part of the Summer Program.
+Students can check-out AFTER the Ceremony.
+Bedding and Room Inspection ▶ Students must be present for bedding and room inspection when moving out.
+Check-out |

-• All students are required to check out during the designated times mentioned above ONLY.
-Students leaving before 9:00 am must check out during the check-out time (9:00 am – 5:00 pm) THE DAY BEFORE, and arrange their accommodation on their own for that night.
+Day after the program ends | Bedding and Room Inspection Check-out ▶ Students are allowed to stay in the dormitory after the program ends, but are required to check out by 5:00 pm on July 31.
+All students are required to check out between 9:00am to 5:00pm ONLY.
+Students leaving before 9:00 am must check out during the check-out time THE DAY BEFORE, and arrange their accommodation on their own for that night. |

 Program Calendar is subject to change.